sergeyfrolov95/board_project/README.md

 ## Running

-In board-project do next steps:
+In board_project do next steps:

 First of all you need to migrate models and generate db.sqlite3 file.
 To do it run this command: